Generalized gravitational fields and well-posedness of the Boussinesq systems on non-compact Riemannian Manifolds: Introduction

-Historically, the study of Navier-Stokes equations associated with Laplacian operator given by the deformation tensor formula (known as Ebin and Marsden's Laplacian operator) on non-compact manifolds with negative Ricci curvature was mentioned initially by Ebin and Marsden \cite{EbiMa} in 1970 when they formulated the formula for Navier-Stokes equations on an Einstein manifold with negative Ricci curvature.
-Since then, this notion has been used in the works of Czubak and Chan \cite{Cz1,Cz2} and also Lichtenfelz \cite{Li2016} to prove the non-uniqueness of weak Leray solution of Navier-Stokes equation on the three-dimensional hyperbolic manifolds.
+Concerning the fluid dynamic equations on Riemannian manifolds, we summarize some previous results about the well-posedness, ill-posedness, asymptotic behaviour etc... on compact and noncompact manifolds.
+The study of Navier-Stokes equations associated with the vectorial laplace operator given by the stress tensor formula (known as Ebin and Marsden's laplace operator) on noncompact Einstein manifolds with negative Ricci curvature was mentioned initially by Ebin and Marsden \cite{EbiMa} when they formulated the formula for Navier-Stokes equations on an Einstein manifold with negative Ricci curvature.
+Since then, this notion has been used in the works of Czubak and Chan \cite{Cz1,Cz2} and also Khesin and Visiolek \cite{Khe} to prove the non-uniqueness of weak Leray solution of Navier-Stokes equation on the two-dimensional hyperbolic manifolds.
+In additionally, the non-uniqueness problem of Navier-Stokes equations were extended to study on another three-dimensional non-compact Riemannian manifold by Lichtenfelz \cite{Li2016} by considering Anderson's manifolds.
 Furthermore, Pierfelice \cite{Pi} has proved the dispersive and smoothing estimates for Stokes semigroups on the generalized non-compact manifolds with negative Ricci curvature then combines these estimates with Kato-iteration method to prove the existence and uniqueness of strong mild solutions to Navier-Stokes equations.
-The existence and stability of periodic and asymptotically almost periodic mild solutions to Navier-Stokes equations on noncompact Manifolds with negative curvature tensors have been established in some recent works \cite{HuyXuan2021,HuyXuan2022,XVQ2023}.
+The existence and stability of periodic and asymptotically almost periodic mild solutions to the Navier-Stokes equations on noncompact manifolds with negative curvature tensors have been established in some recent works \cite{HuyXuan2021,HuyXuan2022,XVQ2023, XuanVan2021}.
+In the related works, the Navier-Stokes equations associated with Hodge-Laplace operator has been studied in several manifolds, e.g., on two sphere \cite{Cao1999,Il1991}, on compact Riemannian manifolds \cite{Fa2018,Fa2020,Ko2008,MiTa2001,Sa}, or on the connected sums of $\mathbb{R}^3$ in \cite{Zha}.

+Notably, in recent works \cite{XuanTrung2022,NgocXuan2024}, Xuan et al. have studied the well-posedness and exponential stability of periodic and pseudo almost periodic mild solutions for Boussniesq systems on the real hyperbolic manifolds.
+In these works, the authors first provided a model of Boussinesq system equipped with a generalized gravitational field on the real hyperbolic manifold, i.e., a non-Euclidean framework.
+Then, they used the $L^p-L^q$-dispersive and smoothing estimates of the scalar heat and Stokes semigroups to establish the well-posedness of mild solutions for linear and semilinear systems.
+Also, they proved the Messara-type principles for Boussinesq systems which guarantee the existence of periodic and pseudo almost periodic mild solutions.
+The works \cite{XuanTrung2022,NgocXuan2024} can be extended to the non-compact Riemannian manifold $(\mathbf M,g)$ which satisfying the conditions in Assumption \ref{Ass} and this paper is the first step for establishing the well-posedness of Boussinesq systems in this framework.